 Community Supported Agriculture (CSA) is the foundation of our Fruit & Vegetable program.

-The CSA model allows community members to invest in our farm, and in return, receive fresh local produce all season long.
+The CSA model allows community members to invest in our farmer training program, and in return, receive fresh local produce all season long.
 By selling CSA shares in the winter, the farmers get the upfront funds needed to purchase seeds, compost, tools, and other equipment to get set up for the growing season.

 CSA Share Information